Glossary

 Gradient Descent is implemented in various forms, each differing in how they process data and update the parameters:

-- Batch Gradient Descent: This version computes the gradient using the entire training dataset, updating the parameters after evaluating all examples.
-While it provides stable convergence, it can be computationally expensive for large datasets.
+1. Batch Gradient Descent: Computes the gradient using the entire training dataset, updating the parameters after evaluating all examples.
+Provides stable convergence, but can be computationally expensive for large datasets.

-- Stochastic Gradient Descent (SGD): In contrast, SGD updates the parameters for each training example individually.
-This can make the algorithm faster but more susceptible to noisy updates.
+2. Stochastic Gradient Descent (SGD): Updates the parameters for each training example individually, making the algorithm faster but more susceptible to noisy updates.

-- Mini-Batch Gradient Descent: This approach represents a middle ground, using small batches of the training dataset to update parameters.
-It balances the efficiency of batch gradient descent with the fast updates of SGD, making it a commonly used method in practice.
+3. Mini-Batch Gradient Descent: Uses small batches of the training dataset to update parameters.
+Balances the efficiency of batch gradient descent with the fast updates of SGD, making it a commonly used method in practice.

 Applications in Machine Learning